NewsLocal News

 RELATED: Why was a flammable playground allowed under the Daniel Carter Beard Bridge?

-Cincinnati Department of Transportation and Engineering (DOTE) Director John Brazina told council he still hasn't heard from the Cincinnati Fire Department on the investigation into the fire, which ignited a wooden and rubber playground beneath the bridge.
+Cincinnati Department of Transportation and Engineering (DOTE) Director John Brazina told city council on Wednesday he still hasn't heard from the Cincinnati Fire Department on the investigation into the fire, which ignited a wooden and rubber playground beneath the bridge.
 Campbell added it may take a few weeks for the investigation to deliver any answers.

-Cincinnati council member Seth Walsh said he was frustrated with the number of meaningful updates.
+Fellow council member Seth Walsh said he was frustrated with the number of meaningful updates.

 "The answer can't just be it takes time," he said.
 "They've got a lot of reasons why it's taking so long.
 They're not actually, like, giving us any real answers."